adhvaith267/container-doctor-ai/README.md

 ### Email format

 Subject: `[<SEVERITY>] <title> — <container>`.
 Sent as a multipart message with both a plain-text body and an HTML alternative.
 Unlike Slack/Discord, the email body also includes the post-recovery **container status** and the **last 4,000 characters of logs** (HTML-escaped in the HTML alternative).

-### Common fields

-All channels draw from the same underlying payload: title (e.g. "Container recovery succeeded", "Critical container recovery failure", "Container alert requires attention"), container name, severity (forced to `critical` if the recovery failed, otherwise the AI's assessed severity), the AI's action and confidence (as a rounded percentage), root cause (or `"No AI diagnosis recorded."` if diagnosis failed), the recovery result message, and a UTC timestamp.

 ## Safety & Recovery Limits